 Protocol Buffers works smoothly with Ruby and is perfect for Rails APIs, microservices, and background jobs.
 While Ruby developers often use JSON, Protobuf offers faster serialization and smaller message sizes, especially useful when building mobile backends or high-performance services.

 This guide shows you how to get started with Protocol Buffers in Ruby.
 We'll use simple examples and keep things practical.
-Ruby's clean syntax makes working with protobuf straightforward and enjoyable.
+See our Protobuf vs JSON comparison for performance benchmarks.

 What You'll Need